Undergraduate Auditions FAQs

 Q: Will auditions be virtual or in person?

-A: Auditions will be in person, unless public health considerations require we change to virtual.
+A: Classical Piano and Jazz Studies auditions will be virtual.
+All other auditions will be in person unless public health considerations require we change to virtual.

 Q: How will I know if in-person auditions have changed to virtual?